tillitis/tillitis-key1/hw/application_fpga/fw/README.md

 Programmer Board](https://shop.tillitis.se/products/tkey-dev-kit) for
 this part.

 1. Choose your pre-loaded app.
-You /must/ have a pre-loaded app, for example `testloadapp`.
+You *must* have a pre-loaded app, for example `testloadapp`.
 Build it with the OCI image we use.
 The binary needs to produce the BLAKE2s digest in `allowed_app_digest` `tk1/mgmt_app.c`.